8 Words You Should Never Say to Your Boss

 If you’re sure the contract is going to get signed, say so and explain why — you just wrapped up a call with the signee, you got confirmation from their lawyers, etc. If you’re not sure, talk about the steps taken so far and what the plan is to complete the contract.

-“Unless it’s illegal or unethical, I cannot think of a single situation where it’s a good idea to say no to your boss,” Steve Tobak, author and managing partner at Invisor Consulting, wrote in a post for Entrepreneur.
+“Unless it’s illegal or unethical, I cannot think of a single situation where it’s a good idea to say no to your boss,” Steve Tobak, author and managing partner at Invisor Consulting, wrote for Entrepreneur.
 “You can ask questions, push back, or negotiate, but don’t say no unless you’ve got a great resume and don’t need the job.”

-5. “That’s not my job”
+5. ‘That’s not my job’

 Obviously this is a phrase and not just one word, but it’s one of the most detrimental things you can say to your boss. “… If your boss asks you to do something, it’s part of your job.
 Unless it’s something that you actually do not know how to do, it’s better to just suck it up and do it,” Marr wrote on LinkedIn.
 Using the phrase implies you don’t care about your boss or the company’s success if you’re not willing to pick up an odd job now and then.